src-its/pelican-printing/README.md

 ## Further Development

-Using [Click me!] <http://nafiulis.me/making-a-static-blog-with-pelican.html> (this guide) as a template for fabfiles.
+Using [Click me!](http://nafiulis.me/making-a-static-blog-with-pelican.html "this guide") as a template for fabfiles.